Freddyreza53/customCardComponent/article.md

 2. Second, to get the event to actually show up in the UIB sidebar when the component is selected, navigate to the `sys_ux_macroponent` table, search by the name of your custom component, and click the lock for 'Dispatched Events'.
 Reference the event we just created in `sys_ux_event`, and save the record.

-At with these two steps complete, the custom event appears in the component sidebar, it can be mapped just like any other UIB event, and the payload values can be used in event handlers by clicking the 'Dynamic Data Binding' button above a field and using the `@payload` variable.
+With these two steps complete, the custom event appears in the component sidebar, it can be mapped just like any other UIB event, and the payload values can be used in event handlers by clicking the 'Dynamic Data Binding' button above a field and using the `@payload` variable.

 For our component, we had already created a UIB page to display a record (based on the template) and set it up with required parameters of `table` and `sysId`, so all that was left was to add the inherited 'Link to destination' event handler on our newly visible click event, and configure it as normal, choosing the 'Record' App route and using `@payload` to pass the required parameters.